 Small Group Instruction

 I think small group instruction can be incredibly impactful in this type of setting.
 Often, students in math intervention lack motivation and grit.
-Small group was my opportunity to correct misconceptions, encourage successes, and mostly question them through the process.
+Small group was my opportunity to correct misconceptions, to encourage successes, and mostly to question them through the process.
 You can find how I was able to track data here.

 Pre-Teaching or Review

 About once a week, we would focus on a new concept that was coming up in our on-level curriculum.
-This allowed me to break it down in bit sized pieces and helped students to see it prior to their on-level class.
+This allowed me to break it down in bite-sized pieces and helped students to see it prior to their on-level class.

 Friday: Review and Weekly Conversations

-Another reason this schedule was incredible, was the fact that my co-teacher came during intervention time.
+Another reason this schedule was incredible was the fact that my co-teacher came during intervention time.
 It was difficult to give her up during my larger on-level classes, but I think she was better utilized during intervention time.
 Oftentimes, she would circulate the room to help students while I pulled small groups.
-Others, she would pull small groups.
+Other times, she would pull small groups.
 It was nice to have her in a class that was so hands on!